Samsung/tizen-docs/docs/open-source-tizen/porting/recovery.md

-1. The boot process starts with a bootloader (u-boot or s-boot) loading appropriate kernel and ramdisk images dedicated for the system recovery process (methods of bootleader control are beyond the scope of this document).
+1. The boot process starts with a bootloader (u-boot or s-boot) loading appropriate kernel and ramdisk images dedicated for the system recovery process (methods for controlling bootloader actions are beyond the scope of this document).
 With both images loaded into RAM, the kernel initialization begins.
 When the initialization is complete, the kernel passes control to the init process, such as `/sbin/init` (PID#1).

-2. In the case of the recovery ramdisk, the init process is accessed through a symlink to `/usr/libexec/initrd-recovery/init` (a shell script that comes from the `initrd-recovery` package).
+2. In the case of the recovery ramdisk, `/sbin/init` is a symlink to `/usr/libexec/initrd-recovery/init` (a shell script that comes from the `initrd-recovery` package).
 The script mounts several kernel filesystems and the inform partition (if it exists), and parses the